Santiago de Surco: Climate

-Urban distribution
+Demographics

 Surco, as it is commonly known, obtained the title of "garden district" four times in the management of Carlos Dargent.
 In its jurisdiction, families of high socioeconomic level largely reside (Monterrico and surrounding areas); while in the southern area there are homes from different socioeconomic strata, including: upper middle, middle and lower middle.
 The district covers the urbanizations of Valle Hermoso, Monterrico, Las Casuarinas, La Castellana, Los Álamos, La Floresta de Monterrico, Cerros de Camacho, Pancho Fierro, Santa Constanza, Chacarilla del Estanque, Higuereta, Neptuno, Tambo de Monterrico, El Dorado, Chama, Alborada, Liguria, Las Gardenias, Santa Teresa, Bella Luz, Vista Alegre, San Ignacio de Monterrico, Prolongación Benavides, Monterrico Sur, Los Rosales, La Capullana, Los Precursores, La Cruceta, Los Próceres, Santo Cristo, La Virreyna, San Roque, La Ensenada, San Pedrito, Sagitario, Surco Viejo or Surco Pueblo, Jorge Chávez, Santa María, Cercado de Surco, Los Parrales and Camino Real.
 In areas where per capita income is high, such as in Las Casuarinas, access is restricted.
 The price of a home in such an urbanization is usually very high.
 However, there are areas of this same socioeconomic level such as Chacarilla or other parts of Monterrico, where access is free.
 Santiago de Surco is characterized by being a large district with a large amount of green areas, being behind the San Borja district.

 Due to the fame that the district has, some urbanizations belonging to the district of Chorrillos, such as the areas of La Encantada and Las Brisas de Villa, have expressed their desire to be administered by Santiago de Surco in June 2013.
 Despite the existence of Peruvian law, which establishes that every district must have territorial continuity, a factor that does not apply there.
 All this, due to the inattention on the part of the district of Chorrillos, to such urbanizations.